-Clinical Degree: U. of Maryland, Couple and Family Therapy
+Clinical Degree: University of Maryland, Couple and Family Therapy

 Prepare/Enrich Certified: Yes

-Available: Lindsey sees clients in both the Bethesda, MD and Ashburn, VA offices.
-Bethesda office hours are Sunday (daytime), Monday (day and evening), and Thursday (evening); Ashburn office hours are Tuesday, Wednesday, and Friday evenings.
+Available: Lindsey sees clients in both the Bethesda MD and Sterling VA offices.
+Bethesda office hours are Sunday (daytime), Monday (day and evening), and Thursday (evening); Sterling office hours are Tuesday, Wednesday, and Friday evenings.